 Day 6 is set aside to explore more of Andalucía.
 We recommend taking a day trip to Granada today to explore the second most visited palace in Europe – the Nasrid palaces of the Alhambra.

-Seville to Granada is 3 hours drive, one-way.
+Seville to Granada is 3 hours drive, one-way by rental car.
 Trains will take close to 4 hours.
-We recommend driving there or taking a day tour that includes guided exploration of the palaces.
+We recommend driving there or taking a day tour that includes a guided exploration of the palaces.

-If you are taking a day tour to Granada, you will explore the Moorish salons, courtyards and pavilions.
-A guided tour is included to the Moorish palace that was built for the Nasrid emirs (in the 13th and 14th centuries).
-Other then the Nasrid Palaces, take a stroll at the Generalife – the summer pleasure gardens of the Emir.
+If you are taking a day tour to Granada, you will explore the Moorish salons, courtyards, and pavilions.
+A guided tour is included in the Moorish palace that was built for the Nasrid emirs (in the 13th and 14th centuries).
+Other than the Nasrid Palaces, take a stroll at the Generalife – the summer pleasure gardens of the Emir.

 Granada’s historic Albaicín quarter of the Moors is a stunning narrow street filled with fragrant flowers.
 Stop at the city center of Granada for lunch, and then explore the old center.

-In the evening as you depart from Granada, you will see spectacular panoramas over the Alhambra fortress with the hilly backdrop.
+In the evening as you depart from Granada, you will see spectacular panoramas over the Alhambra fortress with the hilly backdrop of Sierra Nevada.
+Book this day tour to Granada from Seville

 Day 7 of Spain Itinerary – More of Seville South of Spain